-At least 87 percent of faculty members across degree levels reported having participated in professional development related to family engagement in the past two years.
+At least 86 percent of faculty members across degree levels reported having participated in professional development related to family engagement in the past two years.
 The topics most commonly covered were "evidence-based research on the importance and value of building respectful and trusting relationships with families" and "working with families exposed to trauma."

 Using a Likert scale of 1 to 5, with 1 being "not at all interested" and 5 being "very interested," faculty members were asked to rate their interest levels in eight topics related to family engagement.
-Interest varied for all topics across all degree levels, with faculty members most interested in "working with families exposed to trauma" and "strategies to effectively communicate with families."
-Additionally, more than one-half (59 percent) of faculty members teaching in associate degree programs expressed that they were "very interested" in professional development related to "considering family structure when engaging with children and families" (see Table 3).
+Interest varied for all topics across all degree levels, with faculty members overwhelmingly most interested in "working with families exposed to trauma."
+One-half of faculty members teaching in associate degree and bachelor's degree programs noted they were "very interested" in this topic (50 percent and 51 percent, respectively), and more than one-third (36 percent) of faculty members teaching in graduate degree programs did, as well.
+Faculty also desired professional development related to "working with families to enhance their children's learning at home" and "techniques for engaging families in classroom, program, and/or school activities."
+In general, more than one-third of faculty members across degree levels noted that they were "very interested" in topics related to engaging with families.